Pulmonary emphysema

 CT

-CT is currently the modality of choice for detecting emphysema - HRCT is particularly effective.
-It should be noted however that there is relatively poor correlation between autopsy-proven emphysema, pulmonary function test abnormalities and CT with 20% of pathology-proven cases not evident on CT and 40% of patients with abnormal CT have normal pulmonary function tests.
+CT is the modality of choice for detecting emphysema; HRCT chest is particularly effective.
+It should be noted, however, that there is a relatively poor correlation between autopsy-proven emphysema, pulmonary function test abnormalities and CT with 20% of pathology-proven cases not being evident on CT and 40% of patients with abnormal CT having normal pulmonary function tests.

 CT is able to discriminate between centrilobular, panlobular, and paraseptal emphysema.

-Centri-lobular is by far the most common type encountered, and is a common finding in asymptomatic elderly patients.
-It is predominantly located in the upper zones of each lobe (i.e. apical and posterior segments of the upper lobes, and superior segment of the lower lobes), has a patchy distribution 4.
-It appears as focal lucencies (emphysematous spaces) which measure up to 1cm in diameter, located centrally within the secondary pulmonary lobule, often with a central or peripheral dot representing the central bronchovascular bundle 2-4.
+Centrilobular is by far the most common type encountered and is a common finding in asymptomatic elderly patients.
+It is predominantly located in the upper zones of each lobe (i.e. apical and posterior segments of the upper lobes, and superior segment of the lower lobes) and has a patchy distribution 4.
+It appears as focal lucencies (emphysematous spaces) which measure up to 1 cm in diameter, located centrally within the secondary pulmonary lobule, often with a central or peripheral dot representing the central bronchovascular bundle 2-4.

-Any larger than 10mm and they should be referred to as subpleural blebs or subpleural bullae (synonymous) 3.
+Any lucency >10 mm should be referred to as subpleural blebs/bullae (synonymous) 3.

 MRI

-MRI as a modality is in the research phases of evaluation of lung parenchymal abnormalities like emhysema.
-Dynamic breathing MRI may have a role in future in assessing pulmonary emphysema.5
+MRI is in the research phases for the evaluation of lung parenchymal abnormalities like emphysema.
+Dynamic breathing MRI may have a future role in assessing pulmonary emphysema.5

 Treatment and prognosis

-Unfortunately once lung tissue is lost, no regrowth occurs.
-Treatment is therefore supportive and aimed at preserving remaining lung parenchyma.
+Unfortunately, once lung tissue is lost, no regrowth occurs.
+Treatment is therefore supportive and aimed at preserving the remaining lung parenchyma.
 Interventions include:

-In patients with severe bullous change with resultant normal lung compression, lung volume reduction therapy may be considered in selected patients.
+In patients with severe bullous change with resultant compression of remaining normal lung parenchyma, lung volume reduction therapy may be considered in selected patients.

 Prognosis is worse in patients who continue to smoke, are alpha-1-antitrypsin deficient, have low FEV1 at time of diagnosis, or have other comorbidities (e.g. heart failure, respiratory failure, frequent exacerbations).